caiomeriguetti/simple-blog/README.md

 Additionally, i would host all static file in s3 or sets up a dedicated apache server to serve the files with some caching policy.

+To ilustrate i created 2 load balancers: one for the ui and other for the api.
+The ui load balancer is configured to cache static files for 1 minute( /app/* and /node_modules/*).
+Both load balancers redirects the requests to the app servers using the bybusiness balancing strategy.